8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 When to Contact a Pediatrician

 Most sleep regressions are completely normal and resolve on their own.
-However, consult your pediatrician if you notice any of the following red flags [5]:
+However, consult your pediatrician if you notice any of the following red flags:12

-- Poor growth or feeding issues – your baby isn’t gaining weight or eating adequately.
+• Poor growth or feeding issues: Your baby is not gaining weight or is refusing to eat adequately.

-- Signs of illness – fever, severe congestion, ear pulling, or other concerning symptoms.
+• Signs of illness: Fever, severe congestion, persistent ear pulling, or other concerning physical symptoms.

-- Persistent sleep problems – sleep disruptions last longer than 6 weeks without improvement.
+• Persistent sleep problems: Sleep disruptions that last longer than 6 weeks without any signs of improvement.

 👉 Crucial Reminder: